IN THIS SECTIONMISSION STATEMENT MEMORIAL HISTORY DAVID WESTPHALL DOC WESTPHALL AMBUSH OF 5-22-68 THE FOUNDATION THE FOUNDATION BOARD FAQ VOLUNTEERS

 The Battalion commander ordered that the remains of the Marines left on the battlefield overnight be retrieved on the morning of May 23rd.
 He asked 2nd Lt.
 David Hauntz, who was in charge of the FO team during the May 22nd battle, to head up this operation.
 All of the dead Marines were accounted for and recovered.
 That operation also turned into an excellent chance to exact revenge upon the NVA troops who had ambushed Bravo Company the day before.
 Due to the placement of Marine units in the area, the NVA were forced to either stand and fight or try to retreat across the 600 meters of open ground in The Trace.
 The NVA chose The Trace and they were mercilessly fired upon by tanks and artillery.
 The casualty count was at least 150 dead NVA; some accounts state that the NVA dead were in the hundreds.

 The names of Bravo Company Marines who were killed in action, or died of wounds, are listed in the right margin.
 Those names include 13 Marines whose official unit was Bravo Company plus Duane F. Horgan, who was a member of H&S Company of the 1st Battalion, 4th Regiment but was assigned to Bravo Company for this operation.

-Other members of 1st Battalion who were killed in action in the same battle are Edmund J. Kelly and Carlos De La Hoz, both from Alpha-1-4, and Christopher Kurtz, from Delta-1-4.
+Other members of 1st Battalion who were killed in action in the same battle are Edmund J. Kelly and Carlos A. Morales De La Hoz, both from Alpha-1-4, and Christopher L. Kurtz, from Delta-1-4.